By Jane Parent

 “I always tell parents, ‘Be the driver you want your child to be before they start driving,’” says Anne Marie Hayes, author of 3 Keys to Keeping Your Teen Alive: Lessons for Surviving the First Year of Driving.
 “Your teen will drive the way you do, but with less experience.”

-If you eat, use the phone, or speed, then don’t be surprised if your teen thinks that is completely normal driving behavior.
+If you eat, use the phone, or speed, then don’t be surprised if your teen thinks that is completely normal driving behavior when they’re learning to drive.
 “We all know that our kids take their cues from us.
 From age 8 to 14, you are instilling lifelong habits in your child that will either save or cost them their lives,” says Friedman.

 Talk about safe driving habits early while you are still the primary influence in your child’s life.
 According to the NHTSA, the single biggest factor in fatal crashes under age 18 is the failure to wear a seatbelt.
 Seventy percent of teens who wear seatbelts say they buckle up because their parents insisted that they do it when they were younger.